Maria Goretti: Beatification and canonization

 Maria was beatified on April 27, 1947.
 In attendance at the ceremony were both Assunta and Pope Pius XII.
 On the evening of the ceremony in Saint Peter's Basilica, the Pope walked over to and greeted Assunta.
 She later reported, "When I saw the Pope coming, I prayed, 'Madonna, please help me', and I felt faint.
-He put his hand on my head and said, "Blessed mother, happy mother, mother of a Blessed!"
+He put his hand on my head and said, 'Blessed mother, happy mother, mother of a Blessed!'"
 Afterward, both could be seen with eyes wet with tears.

 Three years later, on June 24, 1950, Pius XII canonized Maria as a saint, the "Saint Agnes of the 20th century."
 Assunta was again present at the ceremony, along with her four remaining sons and daughters.
-Alessandro was also present.
+Despite what the popular press reported, Alessandro was not present for either the beatification or canonization.
+He and the friars decided, to avoid distracting from the ceremony, that it was best for him not to attend.

 Owing to the huge crowd present, the ceremonies associated with the canonization were held outside Saint Peter's Basilica, in the Piazza San Pietro.
 Pius XII spoke, not as before in Latin, but in Italian.
-"We order and declare, that the blessed Maria Goretti can be venerated as a Saint and we introduce her into the Canon of Saints".
+"We order and declare that the blessed Maria Goretti can be venerated as a Saint, and we introduce her into the Canon of Saints."
 Some 500,000 people, among them a majority of youth, had come from around the world.
 Pius asked them: "Young people, pleasure of the eyes of Jesus, are you determined to resist any attack on your chastity with the help of the grace of God?"
 A resounding "yes" was the answer.

 Maria's three brothers would claim that she intervened miraculously in their lives.
 Angelo heard her voice telling him to emigrate to America.
 Alessandro was reportedly miraculously given a sum of money to finance his own emigration to join Angelo.
 Sandrino died in the United States in 1917, and Angelo died in Italy when he returned there in 1964.
 Mariano said he heard her voice telling him to stay in his trench when the rest of his unit partook in a charge against Austro-Hungarian soldiers in the Isonzo during World War I. He, the only survivor of that charge, lived until 1975 and had a large family.

 Maria's remains are kept in the crypt of the Passionist Basilica of Nostra Signora delle Grazie e Santa Maria Goretti in Nettuno, south of Rome.
 It is often incorrectly reported that her body remained incorrupt after her death.
 This is because her skeletal remains are contained in a wax statue lying on its back inside a glass casket and the statue has been mistaken for her body.

 Feast day

-Maria's feast day, celebrated on July 6, was inserted in the General Roman Calendar when it was revised in 1969.
-She is the patron saint of chastity, rape victims, girls, youth, teenage girls, poverty, purity, and forgiveness.
+Maria's feast day, celebrated on 6 July, was inserted in the General Roman Calendar when it was revised in 1969.
+She is the patroness saint of chastity, rape victims, girls, youth, teenage girls, poverty, purity, and forgiveness.